How to Pay Less Taxes - Tax Planning Tips for 2013

-B. From Jan.
-1 - April 15 of each year: Make sure you have received all W2's, pay stubs, and other tax documents in order to complete and file your tax return.
-You can start filing your return once the IRS begins accepting returns in mid-January, but you have until April 15 to file your return on time.
+Make sure you have received all W2's, pay stubs, and other tax documents in order to complete and file your tax return.
+You can start filing your return once the IRS begins accepting returns in mid-to-late January, but you have until April 15 to file your return on time.
 Otherwise, you may face penalties for filing late.
 Consider efiling your tax return so the IRS receives it faster!

-Important Tax Preparation and Planning Checklist: Have all your tax documents ready?
-It's time to prepare and file or efile your tax return.
-Print out the eFile.com tax preparation and planning checklist and see how easy it is to keep track of all the W2's, tax credits, and other tax documents you need to prepare and file your Federal and State Income Tax Returns faster and easier!
+- Important Tax Preparation and Planning Checklist: Do you have all your tax documents ready?
+It's time to prepare and file or efile your tax return!
+Print out the eFile.com tax preparation and planning checklist and see how easy it is to keep track of all the W2's, 1099 forms, and other tax documents you need to prepare and file your Federal and State Income Tax Returns faster and easier!

 Nobody should have to plan for a tax audit.

-D. From October 15 - December 31 of each year: Here is a list of action items you must prepare in order to claim tax breaks on your current year tax return:
+Here is a list of action items you must do in order to claim tax breaks on your current year tax return:

 How to Begin Planning Your Taxes in 3 Easy Steps: